omarandlorraine/strop/README.md

   greedy ascent.
 That means strop will find a global maximum, instead of a local maximum.

-- we can put things like error margins on output variables, which can yield more opportunity for code optimization.
+- we can put things like error margins, and don't-care bits on output variables, which can yield more opportunity for code optimization.
 That's like saying, "oh I don't care if the program computes things 100% correctly, so long as it's much faster", which I bet could have some utility.

 - we can add different weights to each test case.
 That would be like saying, "oh, I don't care if the program is slower in the general case, so long as it's faster for these specific test cases."

 (The last two are not implemented yet, but something I want to do eventually)

+### Some example runs

+What if we want to multiply some number by a constant?
+For this example, the number is in register B, the constant is 15, and the output is in register A.
+So you'd run:

+    strop --arch motorola6800 --function mult15 --search exh --live-in b --live-out a

+As you can see, `mult15` was used for the function name.
+Any positive integer can go here actually.
+But the `mult*n*` functions are not defined for integer overflow.
+So for example `mult129` is probably not what it seems at first glance.

+And the program outputs:

+	tba
+	aba
+	aba
+	asla
+	aba
+	asla
+	aba

+This was found by an exhaustive search.
+The difficulty is that this takes a long time to run, and the runtime is only going to get worse as I add more instructions to each architecture.
+Eventually there will also be miscellaneous stochastic search strategies.